Lamtea/dotfiles-i3/README.md

 # dotfiles-i3

-My dotfiles for i3-gaps
+My dotfiles for i3-gaps on Arch linux.

+## How to install

+Run this command: `install.sh`

-## Desktop settings
+## On depends

 - X
   - xorg-apps